Tummy Tuck (Abdominoplasty)

 The Free Float Umbilical Abdominoplasty

 The umbilical float tummy tuck inscion is made at the base of the abdomen, just below the lingerie line.
 Through this inscion the abdominal skin is elevated till the chest margin.
-The belly button is dissected internally and alongside.
-The belly button is detached from the abdominal wall from its internal attachment.
-The belly button is re-attached to a lower point defined by the extent the tummy skin is stretched down.
+The belly button is dissected internally and alongside and is detached from the abdominal wall from its internal attachment.
+Afterwards, the belly button is re-attached to a lower point defined by the extent the tummy skin is stretched down.
 Then the floating belly is once more attached to the new position with proper alignment and evenness of the abdominal skin.
 Incisions are closed with proper dissolvable sutures.